BishopFox/badPods/README.md

 A collection of manifests that create pods with different elevated privileges.
 Quickly demonstrate the impact of allowing security sensitive pod specifications.

 ## Background
 Occasionally pods need access to privileged resources on the host, so the Kubernetes pod spec allows for it.
 However, this level of access should be granted with extreme caution.
-Administrators have ways to prevent the creation of pods with these security sensitive pod specifications using the built-in Kubernetes controller called [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/), or third-party admission controllers like the popular [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper).
+Administrators have ways to prevent the creation of pods with these security sensitive pod specifications using [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/), or third-party admission controllers like [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper).

 However, even though the controls exist to define and enforce policy, the real-world security implication of allowing each specific attribute is not always understood, and quite often, pod creation is not as locked down as it should be.